wigggles/opentxs/scripts/README.txt

-scripts/opentxs            This is the command line utility.
+scripts/opentxs            This was the command line utility.
+ It has been superseded by a new C++ version

 Try:  opentxs list
 Also: opentxs help